Krugersdorp: Demographics

-Krugersdorp is home to the South African Branch of Jehovah's Witnesses, The Watchtower Bible and Tract Society.
+Krugersdorp is home to the South African Branch of Jehovah's Witnesses, The Watchtower Bible, and Tract Society.

 In 2010, the town's Coronation Park area received international exposure for the depiction of Afrikaner poverty by Finbarr O'Reilly.
-In 2014 the area was exposed again as a subject of the BBC documentary Reggie Yates' Extreme South Africa: White Slums.
+In 2014, the area was exposed again as a subject of the BBC documentary Reggie Yates' Extreme South Africa: White Slums.

 Economy

 Gold, manganese, iron, asbestos and lime are all mined in the area.

 Krugersdorp has a modern business centre and shopping malls alongside many smaller shops, schools, and necessary amenities.
 There are also game reserves and a nearby bird sanctuary.

-Krugersdorp is served by the Jack Taylor Airfield which is easily accessible from Pretoria via the R28/N14 highway, and more commonly by the N1 highway, Lanseria International Airport on the R511 which is used for travel to Pretoria, and OR Tambo International Airport which is South Africa's main international airport located in Johannesburg.
+Krugersdorp is served by the Jack Taylor Airfield north-west of the town centre (adjacent to the game reserve) and Lanseria International Airport 28 kilometres to the north-east.
+O. R. Tambo International Airport is 50 kilometres to the east.

 The nearby 1400 ha Krugersdorp Game Reserve in the dense bush of the veld holds a large quantity of game and is one of the city's major tourist attractions.
 Also in close proximity are various provincial heritage sites including the Cradle of Humankind and its Sterkfontein Caves and the Wonder Cave.